 Create a simple, yet darling, Christmas Wish List with your kids.
 Give them something they want, something they need, something to wear, and something to read.

-Several years ago, I was introduced to a great method of making a Christmas wish list with the kids that keeps things simple and makes the holidays special.
-Most of all, it makes them really think about what to ask for.
-Ever since then, we’ve been using this idea and I love it!
+Several years ago, I was introduced to a great method of making a Christmas wish list with my kids.
+This list for Santa keeps things simple and still makes the holidays very special.
+Most of all, it makes them really think about what they want to ask for.
+Ever since then, we’ve been using this list idea and I love it!
 We tell our kids they get to make a Christmas wish list that includes:

 Something you want, Something you need, Something to wear, and Something to read